-Bill and Jacki Dahl make their home in Oregon.
+Bill and Jacki Dahl make their CURRENT home in Oregon.
 They have 4 children and three grandchildren.
-They have a 1 year old Golden Lab – Reno (140 lbs at 16 months…), and one 11+ year old Black Lab, Reggie – who accompany Bill everywhere (BOTH would be terribly disappointed if they weren’t mentioned here).
+They have an 18 month old Golden Lab – Reno (160 lbs at 18 months…), and Reno’s genetic brother – 18 WEEKS old (at 6-14-2019) – A Golden Lab, Rocky – who accompany Bill everywhere (BOTH would be terribly disappointed if they weren’t mentioned here).

 Bill holds a Bachelor’s and Master’s Degree in Criminal Justice from Washington State University, where he served as a Research Assistant in the Social Research Center.
 His written work is widely published including – but are not limited to – the subjects of U.S. immigration reform, at-risk youth, racism, corruption, international relations, public health, safety, economics, corruption and the environment.
 He has been a contributing columnist to Seeking Alpha, Los Angeles based Hispanic Vista, Immigration Law Weekly (NY, NY), and an Op-Ed contributor for the Los Angeles Times – among others.
 He can be reached at https://www.BillDahl.net [billdahl.net].
 He holds valid U.S. Newspaper Publisher Association Press Credentials.

 In 2018 I spent five + weeks in August 2018 and October/November 2018 in the Guadalajara/Chapala region in the state of Jalisco in central Mexico examining the area.
 This was part of a 30 month investigative journalism endeavor.